FzComet206/FzComet206/README.md

 My largest project so far.
 This is a real-time music streaming application, utilizing a concurrent Rust backend (Axum) to handle streaming and state management.
 Implemented with WebRTC.rs for low latency audio streaming.

+Users can upload and process files for broadcasting via Youtube urls or Youtube Playlist urls.
+The owner of the session can add processed files into a queue by clicking on it.
+The queue can be reordered via drag and drop, and the changes are made with low latency!

 Landing page:
 ![image](https://github.com/user-attachments/assets/ce4c585f-8803-499c-9af1-c5d451d1baba)